aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 # Only support default and github
 validate_state_markdown_flavor: "default"

-# Fabric Name.
-Required to run the validation role
+# Fabric Name, required to match Ansible Group name covering all devices in the Fabric | Required and **must** be an inventory group name.
 fabric_name: "{{ fabric_name | arista.avd.default(all) }}"

 # Allow different manufacturers